- Florida Keys Dive Sites

 Boasting a reputation for being one of the “fishiest” dives in the Florida Keys, Snapper Ledge is fun for everyone.

-The biggest attraction here are the enormous schools of yellowtail snapper so thick you can’t see through to the other side.
+The biggest attraction here is the enormous schools of yellowtail snapper so thick you can’t see through to the other side.

 Snapper Ledge is also home to one of the largest and healthiest brain corals in the Upper Keys.
 Other frequent sightings include nurse sharks, moray eels, and lobsters.
 With an average depth of 6 meters, the site is top-notch for both diving and snorkeling